2012 American League Division Series

-The 2012 American League Division Series were two best-of-five-game series to determine the participating teams in the 2012 American League Championship Series.
+The 2012 American League Division Series were two best-of-five-game series in Major League Baseball’s (MLB) 2012 postseason to determine the participating teams in the 2012 American League Championship Series.
 The three divisional winners and a fourth team—the winner of a one-game Wild Card playoff— played in two series.
 TBS carried most of the games, with some on MLB Network or TNT.

 The series used the 2–3 format for 2012 because on March 2 the league had implemented the new "wild card" playoff, eliminating the travel day between Games 4 and 5.
 The 2–3 format was used for best-of-five Championship Series rounds prior to 1985 and for the Division Series rounds from 1995 to 1997.
 The matchups for the 2012 ALDS were: